adammy/eloquent-js/ch1.md

 6. What is NaN?
 What type is it?
 > NaN stands for "not a number".
 It is the result of any arithmetic that won't yield a meaningful result, such as ```0 / 0``` or ```'boom' * 4```.
 It's of type number even though its an abbreviation for "not a number".

+7. What is the *Unicode Standard*?
+How does it help with setting a value to strings in JavaScript (or any programming language really)?
+> The Unicode Standard is a character coding system designed to support worldwide interchange of written text.
+The Unicode Standard assigns a number to virtually every character you would ever need.
+With every character being associated to a number, strings can then be described by a sequence of numbers, and in turn a sequence of bits.
+JavaScript string elements are 16 bits.
+Unicode defines more characters than 16 bits would allow, so some characters take up two string elements and therefore are afforded 32 bits.

+8. How is a *template literal* defined?
+What benefits does it provide?
+> Template literals are defined using backticks (\`).
+The two benefits it offers are that it can span multiple lines and it allows you to embed expressions and values without using concatenation.
+The embeded expression or value is defined using a dollar sign and curly braces (```${value}```);

+9. What is the difference between a unary, binary, and ternary operator?
+> The operators take 1, 2, and 3 operands respectively.

+10. What type of value would you use to represent "on" and "off" for a light bulb?
+> Boolean

+11. What is the difference between the ```==``` and ```===``` comparison operators?
+> Both operators are checking for equality.
+The ```==``` operator will coerce the type of the second operand to match the first operand.
+The ```===``` operator will not coerce types.
+This in essence makes the ```==``` operator check for equality of value, whereas the ```===``` operator will check for equality of value and type.